Predicting with Confidence on Unseen Distributions: Experiments

 As the majority of the distance metrics explored in this work overlap significantly on the synthetic to synthetic prediction task and noticeably reduce errors in predicted accuracy, studying this form of shift alone may not lead to the insight that $DoC$ methods generalize much better than their competitors when the style of distribution shift changes radically.
 The observation that metrics which reduce error for synthetic shifts, may have an inverse relationship with natural distribution shifts is worth highlighting and better understanding, as it could either indicate that these methods primarily encode information useful for synthetic shifts, or that the calibrating on synthetic data does not allow them to learn useful mappings over natural distribution settings.

-In addition to exploring aggregate performance, we look into how predictive performance changes for each type of synthetic shift in Figure \ref{fig:syn1-distributions}.
-While on aggregate our approach $DoC$ outperforms all other explored approaches, we see that for certain forms of synthetic shift our approach decreases the accuracy of the predictions.
-Further exploration is merited in order to best understand the cause of degradation on these specific synthetic corruptions which are both forms of image blurring (Defocus Blur, and Gaussian Blur).
+While $DoC$ improves upon the $AC$ baseline for each form of natural distribution shift, we note that in 2 of the 8 synthetic shifts explored (Defocus Blur and Gaussian Blur) $DoC$ actually decreases the accuracy of the predictions.
+These results are presented in the supplementary material and merit further investigation.

-\paragraph{Adversarial Distribution Shift.} ImageNet-A \cite{hendrycks2019natural} produces a uniquely challenging scenario for our approaches.
-The dataset was designed in an adversarial manner with knowledge of the predictions of an ImageNet classifier, however, unlike many other adversarial tasks, it is composed of non-perturbed photo-realistic images.
+\textbf{Adversarial Distribution Shift.} ImageNet-A \cite{hendrycks2019natural} produces a uniquely challenging scenario for our approaches.
+The dataset was designed in an adversarial manner with knowledge of the predictions of an ImageNet classifier, however, unlike many other adversarial tasks, it is composed of non-perturbed images.
 In Figure \ref{fig:imagenet-A}, we observe that this distribution shift produces the highest predicted accuracy error of shifts we have studied across all approaches.
 In this setting, our approach $DoC$, MAE $0.389 \pm 0.027$, is the only approach able to noticeably reduce error from the $AC$ baseline, MAE $0.476 \pm 0.024$.
 Whereas $DoE$ and $DoC$-Feat perform comparably with the $AC$ baseline, all of the other approaches significantly increase predicted error on this task.
-Since we treat ImageNet-A as distinct from our 3 data grouping discussed in section \ref{par:models}, we are able to explore how these approaches perform when calibrated over natural distribution shifts.